AdamStreet/mobify-code-style/objective-c/README.md

 ## Notification handlers

 Subscribe notifications for your instance but don't forget to unsubscribe.
-The last place you can do that is the _-dealloc_.
+The last place you can do that is the _-dealloc_, but if it's just a one-timer it should be removed in the handler method.

 	- (id)init
 	{